Electron-Labs/ed25519-circom/README.md

 ## Inputs
 `msg` is the data for the signature

-`R8` is the first 256 bits of the signature (LSB to MSB) `S` is the first 255 bits of the last 256 bits of the signature (LSB to MSB) `A` is the public key in binary (LSB to MSB)
+`R8` is the first 256 bits of the signature (LSB to MSB)

+`S` is the first 255 bits of the last 256 bits of the signature (LSB to MSB)

+`A` is the public key in binary (LSB to MSB)

-`PointA` is the point representing the public key on the elliptic curve (encoded in base 2^85 for brevity) `PointR` is the point representing the R8 value on the elliptic curve (encoded in base 2^85)
+`PointA` is the point representing the public key on the elliptic curve (encoded in base 2^85 for brevity)

+`PointR` is the point representing the R8 value on the elliptic curve (encoded in base 2^85)

-Ideally, the [algorithm](https://datatracker.ietf.org/doc/html/rfc8032#section-6) we follow only takes in `A` and `R8` in binary form, and is decompressed to get `PointA` and `PointR` respectively.
+The [algorithm](https://datatracker.ietf.org/doc/html/rfc8032#section-6) we follow only takes in `A` and `R8` in binary form, and is decompressed to get `PointA` and `PointR` respectively.
 However, decompression is an expensive algorithm to perform in a circuit.
 On the other hand, compression is cheap and easy to implement.
 So, we use a nifty little trick to push the onus of providing both on the `prover` and perform equality checks after compressing the points within the circuit.
 [Ref](https://github.com/Electron-Labs/ed25519-circom/blob/532f638b4d6ae4684a1f0907df6c92676f0ae8df/circuits/verify.circom#L57)

 You can find all helper functions to change encodings from well-known formats to circuit friendly formats [here](https://github.com/Electron-Labs/ed25519-circom/blob/master/test/utils.js)